Basic Event Information:

 - Events in historic locations – and aboard a medieval vessel.

 This event was meticulously planned months in advance of delivery.
-In addition to the logistics of the month to provide a once-in-a-lifetime experience, the design thinking workshops were structured in a way which drew on one of the lead facilitator’s (formerly of Apple) decades of experience building products for an iconic global brand.
+In addition to the logistics of the month to provide a once-in-a-lifetime experience, the design thinking workshops were shaped by a sustainable strategy specialist and drew one of the lead facilitator’s (formerly of Apple) decades of experience building products for an iconic global brand.

 The input and collaboration from the city was exemplary.
 The city and tourist board representatives were active contributors to each session, bringing in the expertise and knowledge sharing to inform the DNIRs and work together to co-create a strategy.